Group Leader

 Dr. Alejandra M. Hüsser

-Alejandra M. Hüsser is a postdoctoral researcher in the Neurolinguistics lab.
-Her research interests are neurodevelopment, neuropathologies, functional brain networks and brain plasticity in children and adolescents.
+Alejandra M. Hüsser is a postdoctoral researcher in the Neurolinguistics group at the University of Zurich.
+Her research interests are neurodevelopment, functional brain networks, neuropathologies, and brain plasticity in children and adolescents.

-In 2023, Alejandra was awarded a PhD in Cognitive Neuroscience from the Université de Montréal, Canada, for her research on cerebral language networks in paediatric patients with epilepsy.
-She applied functional neuroimaging with electroencephalography (EEG) and near-infrared spectroscopy (fNIRS) to assess cerebral language processing.
-Alejandra further has experience in neuropsychological assessments of children and adults both in clinical and scientific settings.
+She holds a PhD in Cognitive Neuroscience from the Université de Montréal, Canada, for her where she investigated cerebral language networks in paediatric patients with epilepsy.
+Her work involved functional neuroimaging using electroencephalography (EEG) and near-infrared spectroscopy (fNIRS) to assess language processing.
+She also has experience in neuropsychological assessments of children and adults both in clinical and scientific settings.

-As a post-doctoral fellow Alejandra focuses on the early development of cerebral networks involved in speech production and specifically looks into prenatal and neonatal brain dynamics of different key brain regions of language networks.
+As a post-doctoral fellow, Alejandra focuses on the early development of cerebral networks involved in speech production, with a particular interest in prenatal and neonatal brain dynamics of key brain regions related to early vocalisations.

-Her work aims to increase the understanding of the developmental trajectory of cerebral language processing, to enlighten how characteristics of the foetus’ and infant’s brain relates to language abilities and to better identify the alterations related to neuropathologies.
+Her work aims to increase understanding of the developmental trajectory of cerebral speech processing, to shed light on how characteristics of the foetal and infant brain relate to early vocalisations and language development.

 Dr. Natalia Bekemeier